kent-rasmussen/azt/ROADMAP.md

     - lift-field?
     - lift-node?
     - lift-example?
+    - status dictionary:
+        - methods to check done, there, etc, without having to check whole dict.
 - Think through `guess`ing and `next` functions, and maybe verify?
     - Sometimes guessing is appropriate, especially current is not valid
         - and not necessarily the same as `next` (i.e., not current)